 With many ships now being moved from ports in Venice to Port Corsini in Ravenna, you have the opportunity to spend one day or more in Ravenna before or after your cruise.

 It was the Roman emperor Honorius who once claimed Ravenna as the capital of the western Roman empire.
-This fantastic small city boasts the famous Basilica of San Vitale and countless works of art in the form of mosaics.
+This small city boasts the famous Basilica of San Vitale and countless works of art in the form of mosaics.

-And it’s well worth a visit.
+Curious?
+Good, because it’s well worth a visit.